Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 On the other hand, there are probably good reasons why past homeowners may have replaced some of the home's systems such as appliances, heating systems, plumbing, or electrical wiring.
 Modern equivalents for these items are safer and more efficient than their original counterparts.
 In an ideal vintage home however, much of the home should have been preserved or restored to reflect the period in which the home was built.
 This includes features like windows, floors, woodwork and trim, lamps, fixtures, tiles, sinks and tubs, paint colors, furnishings, and decor.
 Here are a few articles that address this point:

-Renovate or Restore, Which is Right for You?
+Renovate or Restore, which is Right for You?

 Fixer upper may be a vintage home if repaired